 Everything is simply laid out in Sky’s classic blue style.
 From the initial Home screen, you get quick access to your recently viewed channels and apps as well as some recommendations for content you might like based on what you’ve been watching.

 Click down and you can choose to view content by category, whether that’s general categories like TV Shows and Movies or more specific genres like Kids, Sports, News, Audio and Music, International or Fitness.
 One more click down and you’re at the TV guide, you can choose to view all live channels or pick one of the terrestrial TV channels straight from the home screen like BBC One or ITV1.

-The TV comes with catch up services like iPlayer and the ITV Hub built-in as well as streaming apps like Netflix, Amazon Prime and Disney+.
-Towards the end of 2021, you’ll be able to access Apple TV+ on it as well.
+The TV comes with catch up services like iPlayer and the ITV Hub built-in as well as access to streaming apps like Netflix, Amazon Prime, Disney+ and most recently Apple TV+.

 Sky Glass blends all of its own content with recommendations from other streaming services.
 That means that when you browse through the different categories and genres on the Sky interface, you’ll be able to see options from everywhere all in one place.
 Having all of the video content you have access to packed into one system is fantastic because it makes discovering new shows and movies easier than ever before.

 Right at the bottom of the Home screen, you’ll find your settings and account information as well as a help page if you do get stuck at any point.
 The whole system is incredibly user-friendly, it shouldn't take too much time to get used to it.

 All you really need to know about the screen is that it boasts 4K Ultra HD resolution on a Quantum Dot display (QLED).
 What that means is the Sky Glass is bright and colourful with a crisp, clear picture and loads of detail.